-U.S. Economy On High Alert Over Shaky Future of Extra Jobless Benefits
+U.S. Economy On High Alert Over Shaky Future Of Extra Jobless Benefits

 Multiply that uncertainty by the tens of millions of people who are still unemployed, and you could be left with a big hole in the U.S. economy.

-Ganong warns that unless lawmakers agree to replace at least some of extra $600 dollars a week, aggregate spending in the U.S. could drop by an additional 4.3% — a steeper decline than the country experienced during the Great Recession more than a decade ago.
+Ganong warns that unless lawmakers agree to replace at least some of extra $600 a week, aggregate spending in the U.S. could drop by an additional 4.3% — a steeper decline than the country experienced during the Great Recession more than a decade ago.

 "The world of no supplement is the world where on top of the pandemic we experience the Great Recession all over again, in terms of what happens to total spending in the economy," Ganong said.